-Non-Catholics keep accusing and even ridiculing the Catholics for carrying holy statues and marching in a festival procession to the altar while singing and dancing.
-They also criticize the Catholics for celebrating fiestas for the Saints, eating, and drinking during this occasion.
+Non-Catholics keep accusing and even ridiculing the Catholics for carrying holy statues and marching in a festival procession to the house of God while singing and dancing.
+They also criticize the Catholic Church for celebrating fiestas for the Saints, allowing its members to eat and drink during this occasion.
 But are these practices going against the teaching of God?
 Let us check the Bible;

 1. The Israelites went in procession, carrying holy statues (Ark of the Covenant) to the house of God

-2. David danced before the Ark of the Covenant with all his might
+2. David danced before the Ark of the Covenant (having two angel statues on it) with all his might

 COMMENT: What David and all the house of Israel were doing is comparable to Sinulog, where people are carrying holy statues with dancing, shouting, and blowing wind instruments.

 3. God’s people in the old held feasts, and they ate and drank

 [Genesis 21:8] “Isaac grew, and on the day of the child’s weaning, Abraham held a great feast.”

 [Genesis 26:30] So Isaac prepared a feast for them, and they ate and drank.

 [Esther 9:19] So to this day, rural Jews living in remote villages celebrate an annual festival and holiday on the appointed day in late winter, when they rejoice and send gifts of food to each other.

 [2 Kings 6:23] So he prepared a great feast for them, and after they had finished eating and drinking, he sent them away, and they returned to their master.
 So the bands from Aram stopped raiding Israel’s territory.